tradinghours/tradinghours-python/README.md

 ## Advanced
 ### Optional Advanced Configuration

-Configuration can be changed by creating a `tradinghours.ini` file.
+Configuration can be changed by creating a `tradinghours.ini` file in the current directory.

 These are all possible and optional values, for which explanations will follow: